ICJIA/icjia-gata-next-2020/temp/technical-assistance.md

 ## OVERVIEW

 Take the mystery out of securing state grant funding with an ICJIA Technical Assistance Workshop.
-ICJIA offers workshops throughout the state to ease the application process for organizations seeking grant funding.
+ICJIA offers online and in-person workshops to ease the application process for organizations seeking grant funding.
 Participants will receive an overview of the ICJIA grant process and what it means to comply with the Grant Accountability and Transparency Act (GATA).
 GATA was created to ensure a coordinated, transparent process for efficient oversight of grant recipient selection and monitoring.
 The process also promotes quality programs and limits fraud, waste, and abuse.

 Participants will learn: